Lowndes County Democratic Committee Bylaws

 5.1 All vacancies in County Committee Posts or Officers shall be filled by election by the remaining Committee members, provided at least three such members remain.

-5.2 County Committee members and officers may be removed by the County Committee for cause, with reasonable notice, and with the opportunity to be heard, by a 2/3 vote of the County Committee provided a 40% quorum of elected members is met.
+5.2 County Committee members and officers may be removed by the County Committee for cause other than attendance, with reasonable notice, and with the opportunity to be heard, by a 2/3 vote of the County Committee provided a 40% quorum of elected members is met.

 5.3 Any person subject to removal shall receive written notice of the alleged reasons for removal.